Pasta Fagioli My Way

 2 lemons, optional

-- In a large bowl, smash Garbanzo Beans with potato masher.
+- In a large bowl, smash Garbanzo Beans with a potato masher.

 - Add the Garbanzo Beans and Spinach together.
 Mix and add the beaten egg.
 Mix well.